jcpoisson/st3tart/README.md

 3. Build th WSH for the concerned zone (the built WSH is dedicated for hydro, not for other surfaces)
 4. The tool can delete the downloaded ptoduct

-The tool is provided in 2 different format:
+The tool is provided in 2 different formats:
 - a jupyter notebook
 - a simple python script